pglombardo/PasswordPusher/README.md

 # How to Use

-You can access PasswordPusher at [pwpush.com](https://pwpush.com) or alternatively use one of the tools below.
+You can access Password Pusher at [pwpush.com](https://pwpush.com) or alternatively use one of the tools below.

 To run your own instance, see [Run Your Own Instance](#-run-your-own-instance) in the next section.